 I have never seen a carob pod growing although they have been cultivated in California since being imported in 1873.
 They almost look like locusts the way they hang off a branch, which is why they are also called, “locust bean.”
-This tree grows well in the Mediterranean climate and the pods are used to feed livestock, but we enjoy them too with a little preparation.
+This tree grows well in the Mediterranean climate and the pods are used to feed livestock, but we enjoy them too.
 The seeds when pulverized are a great substitute for chocolate.
 Carob chocolate has only half the fat of regular chocolate, but then I only enjoy it half as much!

-The young man in today’s verse was desperately hungry.
+Today’s verse from a parable describes a young man who was desperately hungry.
 After asking for his inheritance from his Father and then squandering it, he finds himself feeding carob pods to the pigs and wishing he could fill up his stomach with them as well.
 It is finally at this point that the “prodigal son” comes to his senses and returns to his Father.
 His Father, representing our Heavenly Father, runs out to welcome him.

 Lord, keep me hoping and praying.